The Hunger Games

 The Hunger Games is a series of young adult dystopian novels written by American author Suzanne Collins.
-The series consists of a trilogy that follows teenage protagonist Katniss Everdeen, and two prequels.
-The Hunger Games universe is a dystopia set in Panem, a North American country consisting of the wealthy Capitol and 13 districts in varying states of poverty.
+The series consists of a trilogy that follows teenage protagonist Katniss Everdeen, as well as two prequels.
+The Hunger Games universe is a dystopia set in Panem, a post-apocalyptic North American country consisting of the wealthy Capitol and 12 districts in varying states of poverty.
+As punishment for rebellion, the Capitol hosts an annual battle royale competition called The Hunger Games.
+Each of the 12 districts must send two children between the ages of 12 and 18 to participate, and the last surviving child is dubbed the victor.

-Every year, two children, one boy and one girl, from the first 12 districts are selected via lottery to participate in a compulsory televised subjugation, disguised as a battle royale death match called "The Hunger Games", a spectacle of brutality and survival orchestrated by the powerful to maintain their grip on the weak.
-The minimum age requirement for participation in the Hunger Games is 12, and the number of tickets put into the lottery increases by one every year.
-However, children could choose to enter their name an unlimited number of additional times, with every additional ticket put into the lottery being worth a set of food rations for the entrant's family.
-Aided by nuclear weaponry, the last district, District 13, avoided participation in the Hunger Games by successfully rebelling against the Capitol and moving underground, following a secret peace treaty.

 The novels in the trilogy are titled The Hunger Games (2008), Catching Fire (2009), and Mockingjay (2010).
 Each was adapted into a film, forming The Hunger Games film series, with Mockingjay split into two feature-length motion pictures.
 The first two books were both New York Times best sellers, and Mockingjay topped all US bestseller lists upon its release.
 By the time the film adaptation of The Hunger Games was released in 2012, over 26 million copies of the trilogy were in print, including movie tie-in books.
 As of 2023, the series has sold over 100 million copies worldwide and continues to be a significant influence in young adult literature and popular culture.